kevinhughes27/parity-server/README.md

 To reset your local database delete the `db.sqlite` file and restart the python server.

-There is also an automated test suite which can be run using the `pip test` for the python tests and `yarn test` inside the client directory to run javascript tests.
+There is also an automated test suite which can be run using the `pytest tests/*` for the python tests and `yarn test` inside the client directory to run javascript tests.

 Zuluru Integration